CS445-PACU/test_DBeaver_UMLet_Assignment/README.md

 Use this project to pull in a GitHub Classroom assignment, edit a SQL file in DBeaver, and edit an ER diagram in UMLet.

+Prior to accepting this assignment:
-Prior to this: Setup your Git config settings and yourSSH Keys on GitHub and your VM.
+* Setup your Git config settings
+* your SSH Keys on GitHub and your VM.

 See [Moodle](moodle.pacificu.edu) for videos on Git config and SSH Keys (Linux Videos) and this exercise (CS445 Videos).